ScalaWilliam/git-watch/README.md

 * You don't need reproducibility right now
 * You don't want to invest time in a proper CI right now

+Why other solutions did not work for my use cases:
+* I use my own server and find it's easier to debug and tinker with things directly via SSH
+* My apps tend to use the filesystem and UDP networking
+* I didn't like using 'The Cloud' due to slow deployments by nature of having to publish and download artifacts.
+ For basic content changes it's a long wait.
+* I can still use Travis/Circle for automated testing but not for deployment.
+* From experience Jenkins is quite heavyweight but scalable in the longer run - and I don't need this scalability.
+* Using WebHooks was painful enough with all the configuration work needed including setting up an nginx and a backend to process for each small service.
+* Not using continuous deployment is out of question for me.
+I like receiving immediate feedback.
+Read:
+<a href="https://medium.com/continuous-delivery/why-continuous-deployment-matters-to-business-6a79b5602145#.ysyddciw9">Why Continuous Deployment matters to business</a>.
+There's no benefit for me to be deploying manually at all.
+* Non-critical projects, and so deploying straight from `master` branch is Okay.

 # Architecture
 1. Your **Git repository** is updated on the **Git host**.
 2. The **Git host** sends a webhook to the **Git Watch server**.